Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions

 Figure \ref{fig:event-estimates} depicts the point estimates and 95\% confidence intervals for $\beta_{k}$'s for different pairs of treatment and control groups.
 In each of the four treatment--control pairs, we observe an immediate jump in the average price for the treated publishers.
 The pre-trends are either statistically insignificant or, even if they are significant, much smaller in magnitude than the estimated treatment effects.

 The top left panel shows estimates for Global Company's September Publishers.
 The format change increased the average price on the day following the format change ($\beta_{1}$) by 0.45/1000 USD, relative to the counterfactual price level that would have been obtained if these publishers had continued to run SPAs.
-This increase in price is substantial: it is 73\% of the average price for September Publishers during the 30-day period immediately before the change (shown in Table \ref{tab:sumstats-pub-level}).
-The average price under FPAs continues to be higher than SPAs until $k = 60$.
+This increase in price is substantial: it is 73\% of the average price for September Publishers during the 30-day period immediately before the change (shown in Table \ref{tab:sumstats-pub-level}).\footnote{\newgw{There is evidence that due to targeting, auctions in display advertising may be ‘thin’ and the difference between the highest and second highest bid may be large \cite{CelisLewisMobiusNazerzadeh14:BuyItNow}.
+This together with insufficient bid shading as discussed below may explain these large differences.}} The average price under FPAs continues to be higher than SPAs until $k = 60$.